hsk/trans/typeclass/parametric_typeclasses.md

 ----

-tradeooff in choosing one of these representations: lists sup- port the efficient addition of new elements, whereas vectors support efficient random (including parallel) access.
+tradeoff in choosing one of these representations: lists sup- port the efficient addition of new elements, whereas vectors support efficient random (including parallel) access.
 Cur- rently the choice between representations is made at the pro-